-A clogged drain is one of the issues that plumber do receive everyday calls about.
-A clogged up rainage can be a big hassle, because it can eventually render a sink, bathtub, or anything else that is connected to the drain.
+A clogged drains are one of the issues that plumber do receive everyday calls about.
+A clogged up drain can be a big hassle, because it can eventually render a sink, bathtub, or anything else that is connected to the drain.
 Bad odors, leaks and flooding that can cause major damages can often associated with a clogged drain.

 It is much easier; However, to prevent clogged drains in the first place rather than to unclog it after the simple fact.
 There are various things you can actually do to prevent your drains clogging and slowing, If you have a clogged drain, that you want to unclog as soon as possible.
 Some clods are things you can take care of by yourself, using tips and tricks such as the ones listed in this article.
 In other cases, you will need professional intervention for other stoppages.

 I’m sure your mother or grandmother already told you not to pour grease in the drain, because pouring grease down the sink is the major source of clogs!
 We encourage you to do what our grandmothers did by keeping an old tin can on hands to pour fat and grease left over in the kitchen and put it in the refrigerator to harden before you throw it away.

 FOR SINKS WITHOUT DISPOSALS